 iam.serviceAccountUserrole to a user for a project gives the user access to all service accounts in the project, including service accounts that may be created in the future.

 iam.serviceAccountUserrole to a user for a specific service account gives a user access to the service account.

-After you grant the IAM roles to the service accounts you can assign the service account to one or more new virtual machine instances.
+After you grant IAM roles to service accounts, you can assign the service account to one or more new virtual machine instances.
 For instructions on how to do this, see Setting up a new instance to run as a service account.

-Users who are serviceAccountUsers for a service account can access all the
+Users who are serviceAccountUsers can use the service account to indirectly

-resources for which the service account has access.
-Therefore be cautious when
+access all the resources to which the service account has access.
+For example, a

 iam.serviceAccountUser role to a user.